 Frequently Asked Questions

 Japan Society accepts donations to the Japan Earthquake Relief Fund from individuals, corporations and organizations.
+We are currently accepting contributions for Tohoku (Great East Japan Earthquake) and Kumamoto (2016 Kumamoto Earthquake).
 If you have any questions, please see the list below of commonly asked questions.
 If this list does not answer your questions sufficiently, please send an email to firstname.lastname@example.org.

 1. How will my donation to the Japan Earthquake Relief Fund be used?